A snapshot overview of schools in Milan that are considered (although not necessarily chosen) by English-speaking expat parents.

 Adapted Ontario curriculum/Italian Ministry Elementary/International Primary curriculum/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 160 pupils

 An official candidate school for the MYP but only authorised to offer the IB Diploma in 2019 so no graduates or published results until 2021.
 Classes taught in English but French studied from age five and Italian lessons for international students.
 Two Italian programmes for native Italian speakers preparing for the Italian state exams.

 ICS International School of Milan

-EYFS/International Primary Curriculum/Italian Primary curriculum/Adapted MYP programme; ages 6mths-18; co-ed; day; independent; privately owned
+EYFS/International Primary Curriculum/Italian Primary curriculum/School adapted curriculum; ages 6mths-18; co-ed; day; independent; privately owned

 A member of the NACE group of schools since 2017, when KC Infant and Primary schools were merged with Ludum Design School.
 Expanding rapidly with the secondary school opening in 2018 and the school now operates on three campuses.
 Too early to be able to report on results but teaching appears to be based on the IB programme and the GSGI is keeping a watching brief.